kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< feature-state for_k8s_version="v1.0" state="stable" >}}

-You can use TCP for any kind of service, and it's the default network protocol.
+You can use TCP for any kind of Service, and it's the default network protocol.

 ### UDP

 {{< feature-state for_k8s_version="v1.0" state="stable" >}}

-You can use UDP for most services.
-For type=LoadBalancer services, UDP support depends on the cloud provider offering this facility.
+You can use UDP for most Services.
+For type=LoadBalancer Services, UDP support depends on the cloud provider offering this facility.

 ### HTTP